CLI Commands

 The CLI binary is self-contained and requires no external dependencies for most commands.

-Use dockflow setup on the target Linux host, or dockflow setup remote from any platform to configure a remote server via SSH.
+Use dockflow setup on the target Linux host, or dockflow setup user@host from any platform to configure a remote server via SSH.

 Available Binaries